-We travel with professional gear – because we’re professional travelers – Sorta.
-Mostly.
+We travel with professional gear – because we’re professional travelers.
 You don’t need all of the nonsense we pack along – we have an entire bag filled with gear for creating content.

-For the average traveler, I’d recommend a low-level DSLR, like the Nikon D3500 and a GoPro for the water and action sports.
-Between those two cameras and your cellphones, you’ll be able to capture all the memories you could ever want on your vacations.
+But in case you’d like to update your content game and travel memories, we shoot with a Sony A7IV, with a Sigma 24-70mm lens and an action camera like a GoPro for water and action sports.
+Between those two cameras and your cell phones, you’ll be able to capture all the memories you could ever want on your vacations.